MOLD-RESISTANT Ductwork coatings

 Vapor Barrier

-Insulation, usually fiberglass, to prevent the ductwork from condensation
+Insulation, usually fiberglass, to prevent the ductwork from condensating

 Different types of ductwork utilize these barriers either internally or externally.